 Sing for your Life!

 If you're reading this, you've probably discovered that singing, especially with others, feels great!
 Maybe you even know something specific about why.
-Lately, more and more studies are uncovering why it is that singing feels so darn good.
+Lately, more and more studies are uncovering why it is that singing feels so darn and is so darn good for us.
 Here is some of what's been discovered about what singing can offer us:

 A Healthier Mind: The reason singing feels so good is because doing it releases endorphins -- the 'feel good' chemicals -- into the body, making it a natural antidepressant.
 Singing also releases stored muscle tension in the body and decreases the levels of a stress hormone called cortisol in your blood stream.
 Not only that, but singing can simply take your mind off the day’s troubles to boost your mood.